___________________________________________________________________________

 The Pacific Black Duck is found in all but the most arid regions of Australia.
 Outside Australia, its range extends throughout the Pacific region.

-With the black ducks, they normally swim and forage for food in one of three large ponds.
+The black ducks, normally swim and forage for food in one of three large ponds.

 ___________________________________________________________________________________